 Deer Island is still largely driven by fishing and aquaculture, with tourism playing a lesser role.
 As a result, it’s quiet and there aren’t a lot of services.

 But there are a few cottages for rent as well as a couple of B&B’s.
-I stayed in the Deer Island Inn which I can highly recommend.
-It’s not fancy, but it’s spotlessly clean and very friendly.
+Check out Forest Walk B&B.

 Restaurants aren’t plentiful either.
 But from experience, I can tell you that the lobster roll from the 45th Parallel Restaurant is very good.